cocos/cocos-docs/en/animation/animation-component.md

 ## Animation Events

-In addition to the callbacks provided by the frame events in the **Animation Editor**, the animation system also provides a way to call back animation events.
+In addition to the callbacks provided by the frame events in the **Animation** panel, the animation system also provides a way to call back animation events.
 The currently supported callback events include:

 - `play`: triggered when playback starts
 - `stop`: triggered when playback is stopped